TigranGalstyan/mnistconvnetdemo/README.md

 preview.c9users.io/galstyantik/angular/mnistconvnetdemo/index.html

-> HINT: Try not to use the uppermost part of canvas to get better accuracy (I don't know why yet, but I hope I'll figure that out)
+> HINT: Try not to use the uppermost part of canvas to get better accuracy (I don't know why yet, but I hope I'll figure that out).
+And also You better write in the center of the canvas.
+My apologies

 ### Training Locally
 ---